 Our Bone Marrow and Stem Cell program also provides oncology navigators, who are experts in navigating complex health care situations and act as a consistent point of contact and a reliable source for support, as well as cancer counselors who work exclusively with you and your family.

-Types of Diseases Treated with Bone Marrow and Stem Cell Transplant
+Conditions Treated by Bone Marrow and Stem Cell Program

 Stem cell and bone marrow transplantation are procedures that may be recommended as a treatment for:

 Why Penn’s Bone Marrow and Stem Cell Transplant Program Is Different

 Penn has one of the few hematologic malignancy research programs for the study of leukemia, lymphoma, and myeloma in the country that is approved and funded by the National Cancer Institute.
 It is through this research program that we have made significant advances in improving bone marrow and stem cell transplants.